Skip to main content

 Most figures had a coat of GW Khorne Red applied to their capes while the others received light gray, a yellowish leather brown, or dark brown.
 The red, leather brown and light gray will get corresponding Army Painter washes this evening if time permits.
 Since I pull out of here tomorrow morning for another solo cr0ss-ocuntry skiing jaunt two hours north, a bit of grip and glide waxing is in order for two pairs of skis, so we'll have to see how things progress.

 In any case, next week is our Spring Break Week here at MSU, which means nine slightly more relaxed days largely to myself here at home.
 With that in mind, the next painting session will be devoted to applying careful washes again, to the capes and muskets before moving on to the numerous small details.
-Hair locks, ques, and mustaches probably make the most sense for a start.
+Hair locks, queues, and mustaches probably make the most sense for a start.

 -- Stokes